-At Christmas choose from some Italy's finest luxury panettone and pandoro.
-They will all keep very well through to February or March each year, so are great to keep in the cupboard as fabulous gifts.
+This Christmas, choose from some Italy's finest luxury panettone and pandoro.
+They will all keep very well through to February or March each year, so are great to keep in the cupboard as fabulous Christmas gifts.
 And you can enjoy the pillowy soft panettone sourdough throughout the chilly months.
 We have tasted all of these and every single one is delicious!

 For extra indulgence – if you want to go a step further than a drizzle of double cream – spread rich Italian creams on your sliced panettone.
 Luxury Fiasconaro Christmas hampers include these to make a beautiful gift, or you can buy them individually.